shaharzuler/flow_n_corr_utils/README.md

 `corr_cloud_to_flow_cloud`: This function computes flow vectors between two point clouds based on given correspondences.
 For each correspondence, it calculates the flow vector by subtracting the coordinates of the point in the first point cloud from the coordinates of the corresponding point in the second point cloud.
 The resulting flow matrix has a shape of [N, 3].

-### Interpolation to Fill Nans/Infs
+### Interpolation to Fill NaNs/Infs

 `interp_to_fill_nans`: This function interpolates all NaN values in a 3D flow field by patchifying and interpolating 2D patches of data (for computational efficiency).
 After selecting the flow axis and patchifying, it utilizes `interp_missing_values`.

 `interp_missing_values`: This function interpolates NaN values along a flow field axis.

-`interpolate_from_flow_in_axis`: This function interpolates flow values for voxels containing NaNs or Infs based on nearby finite values.
+`interpolate_from_flow_in_axis`: This function interpolates flow values for voxels containing NaN or Inf values based on nearby finite values.
 It operates only if the neighboring voxels containing finite values surround the NaN/Inf voxel.

 ### Flow visualization